fedspendingtransparency/usaspending-api/usaspending_api/etl/management/sql/c_file_linkage/C_to_D_Linkage.md

     * fain
     * uri

-File C records should be a subset of the Awards data ingested from FPDS/FABS.
+During the File C to D linkage process, File C records are attempted to be matched to an award ingested from FPDS/FABS (File D).
 The linkage logic is defined below.

+## Two Methods for Linkages

+There are two phases in the nightly pipeline that create File C to D linkages.
+The linkage logic below focuses on only the second phase.

+1. When submissions are loaded from broker into usaspending in the nightly pipeline, File C records from these submissions are attempted to be linked to File D awards.
+2. After new FABS/FPDS records are loaded from broker, SQL scripts (described in the logic below) are used to attempt to link File C records from already loaded submissions.

 ## Linkage Logic

+In all the below scenarios, only unlinked File C records are considered for updates.
+Additionally, links are only made when a File C record matches **EXACTLY ONE** award.
+If zero or more than one award is matched, no link is made.

-1. If PIID is not null, assume it's a contract and look for an award with either a matching PIID, or a matching PIID and Parent PIID if and only if a Parent PIID is present in the File C record.
+1. If PIID is not null, assume it's a **contract** (FPDS) and look for an award with either a matching PIID, or a matching PIID and Parent PIID
-    * if 0 awards found, no link is made
-    * if > 1 awards found, no link is made
-    * if exactly 1 award is found, the row is linked to the award
+    1. if PIID is not null and Parent PIID is not null, look for an award based on both
+    2. if PIID is not null and Parent PIID is null, look for an award based on PIID
-2. If PIID is null, assume it's financial assistance and look for an award with matching FAIN or URI
+2. If PIID is null, assume it's **financial assistance** (FABS) and look for an award with matching FAIN or URI
-    1. if FAIN is not null and URI is null, look for award only based on fain
+    1. if FAIN is not null and URI is null, look for award only based on FAIN
-        * if 0 awards found, no link is made
-        * if > 1 awards found, no link is made
-        * if exactly 1 award is found, the row is linked to the award
     2. if URI is not null and FAIN is null, look for award only based on URI
-        * if 0 awards found, no link is made
-        * if > 1 awards found, no link is made
-        * if exactly 1 award is found, the row is linked to the award
     3. if FAIN and URI are both not null, look for a distinct award id in the transactions based on the FAIN.
 If that does not yield an exact match, use the URI.
-        * if 0 unique awards found, no link is made
-        * if > 1 unique awards found, no link is made
-        * if exactly 1 award is found, the row is linked to the award

 ## Execution